topStrip1

 Examples-of-Positive-and-Negative-Self-Concept

-• Counseling or psychotherapy provides a structured environment for individuals to explore and modify their self-concept with the guidance of professionals.
+5. Counseling or psychotherapy help individuals to explore and change their Self-Concept with the guidance of professionals.

 Self-Concept-in-Counselling